hellenxu/hellenxu.github.io/thirdLibs/20181113_Hello_Hugo.md

 3. Runtime package:
 ![Plugin Package Structure](/imgs/20181119_hugo_runtime_structure.png)

 Now, it’s the runtime package.
-Within this package, it has Hugo(这个应该是主要起作用的类), Strings(String的工具类), and BuildConfig(与).
+Within this package, it has Hugo(the core class), Strings(Strings util), and BuildConfig(configuration info).
 Let’s crack them one by one.
 3.1) Hugo.java
 This class uses several annotations of aspectJ: @Aspect, @Pointcut, @Around, and the main one is method Hugo#logAndExecute(ProceedingJoinPoint joinPoint) marked with annotation @Around.
 Others are basically helper methods.
 Well, let's dive into this method, logAndExecute().